 Sometimes you just want to document your life or work through something difficult and a classic journal will be perfect.
 You may want to track a project, in which case you’ll need a project journal.
 It really depends on your goals and the point of the journal.
 Avoid getting frustrated with journaling simply because you chose the wrong kind of journal.

 Things to write in a journal as a busy mom summarized

 We have covered everything you need to know about the how-to of journal writing, including

 My favorite journal

-This has to be my very favorite leather journal.
+I’ve been asked so many times what my favorite journal is and it has to be my very favorite leather journal.
 It’s a vintage refillable notebook and has

 I hope you found the inspiration to start using a journal and enjoy the massive benefits of it.
 It will help you grow yourself as a person and as a mom and help you take control of motherhood.
 Start yours today!

 - free reflection journal